t1noo7/Assigment_FlutterPopPeepApp_Sem2thYear3th/README.md

 # flutter_chat_app

 A Flutter and Firebase Chat Application
-Supported for Android & iOs
+Supported for Android & iOS